How Much Does It Cost to Install Laminate Flooring?

 Benefits of Installing Laminate Flooring

 Laminate flooring is popular since it’s durable, easy to install, attractive, and a solid alternative to hardwood or tile flooring.
-Some of the benefits of laminate flooring are that it’s easy to maintain, it’s an affordable option to hardwood flooring, it can imitate other materials, and it can be installed over existing flooring.
+Some of the benefits of laminate flooring are that it’s easy to maintain, it’s an affordable alternative to hardwood flooring, it can imitate other materials, and it can be installed over existing flooring.

 Laminate flooring requires minimal maintenance.
 It’s easy to clean with a broom or vacuum, and it can be mopped with water or laminate floor cleaner.
 It’s recommended to avoid excess water when mopping since it can seep through the seams in the flooring.
 Laminate flooring has a durable wear layer that is resistant to stains.